rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 **Rendering**:
 The click binding gets detected by zone which in turn flags this component and all of its ancestors as dirty.
-`ApplicationRef.tick` fires and re-renders the whole component tree.
-Every component which is marked as dirty gets re-rendered.
+This results in an `ApplicationRef.tick` call which re-renders all dirty flagged components.

 ```typescript
 @Component({